 Subcommittee assignments – Designer Selection – Nelson, Woodside, Greene, Guerino, O’Brien, Noyes were nominated by Andrews and seconded by Redman.
 Unanimous.

 Facility location ( Bourne Village and BB preferred areas ) Discussion regarding some of the work done to date and the need to be out of the flood plain areas.
 Subcommittee = Woodside, Ellis, Redman, Andrews.
-Motion by O’Brien for this make-up of the sub committee, seconded by Meier.
+Motion by O’Brien for this make-up of the subcommittee, seconded by Meier.
 Unanimous vote.

 Next meeting 1/13/16 at 3:30 Noyes will post.